AhmxdNYC/GIT-ACP-Quickly-Extension/README.md

 # ACP Quickly: Git Add, Commit & Push with a Single Command.
 No ""

-This Visual Studio Code extension streamlines the git workflow by enabling you to add, commit, and push changes with a single command, without the need for quotation marks.
-It's perfect for developers seeking to enhance their version control operations within VS Code.
+This extension streamlines the git workflow by enabling you to add, commit, and push changes with a single command, without the need for quotation marks.

 - **Successful Push**